Nikaoto/creq/README.md

 # creq

-Allows you to make use of dynamic libraries (.dll, .so, .dylib, .a, .lib) in Love2D in development. creq requires the correct library from a list of directories.
+Allows you to make use of dynamic libraries (.dll, .so, .dylib, .a, .lib) in Love2D in development, without having to build an executable. creq requires the correct library from a list of directories.

 ## Setup